 Friends, the day has arrived!
-The day that actually crispy (not fried) chickpeas can happen in your kitchen!
+The day that actually crispy roasted chickpeas (not fried) can happen in your kitchen!
 Like, it’s a real thing!

 Let’s do this!

 The magic of this 4-ingredient, easy recipe starts with cooked chickpeas.
 I went for canned because: easy.
 But I also suspect you could use home-cooked if that’s your thing.